ura-design-system/isomerpages-boa/resources/news/_posts/2020-04-09-Announcement-to-PPE-Candidates.md

 **B)	BOA Professional Practice Examination 2020**

-1. The deadline for submission of your application to sit for this year’s Professional Practice Examination (PPE) will be extended till **29 May 2020**.
+1. The deadline for submission of your application to sit for this year’s Professional Practice Examination (PPE) will be extended till **30 Jun 2020**.

 2. As there is a need to verify the documents submitted by the candidates, we will **not** accept submissions via email or post.